imkenough/imkenough/README.md

 Hey, I’m Kenny.
 I build cool things, break stuff occasionally, and somehow make it work again.

-Currently coding in React, mostly for Web Dev, AI, and ML, plus whatever seems interesting at 2 AM.
+Currently coding in React and Python, mostly for Web Dev, AI, ML, plus whatever seems interesting at 2 AM.
 Powered by caffeine, long motorcycle rides, and an endless obsession with tweaking UIs.

 By day, I’m at Manipal University Jaipur.
 By night, probably debugging something that should’ve worked.